we-make-websites/wmw-coding-guidelines/accessibility/README.md

 >
 ```

-* Ensuring that you have that an `input` has a corresponding `label` element helps to describe the purpose and can provide instructions for the input for users
+* Ensuring that your `input` has a corresponding `label` element helps to describe the purpose of the input and can provide instructions for it for all users
-* A `label` should be used even when the input has a `placeholder` attribute.
+* A `label` should be used even when the input has a `placeholder` attribute
   * Assistive technology, such as screen-readers do not treat placeholder text as labels, so a `placeholder` should be used alongside a label, not instead of a label
-* In some cases, a site's design may show inputs without visible labels.
-Sometimes this may be because other elements on the page give the input some context - for example a search text input placed directly next to a "Search" button.
+* In some cases, a site's design may show inputs without visible labels, sometimes this may be because other elements on the page give the input some context - for example a search text input placed directly next to a 'Search' button
   * If a input does not have a visible label, a `<label>` element should still be added for the benefit of screen readers
   * A label can be hidden visually by adding the `visually-hidden` class to the `label`
   ```html